-This half day class will help you understand how businesses are valued (and it’s not what you hear on the street), what you can do to increase the value in your business and why, if you are not the sole owner, the buy-sell agreement is critical and needs to speak to all six triggering events.
+This class will help you understand how businesses are valued (and it’s not what you hear on the street) and what you can do to increase the value in your business.

 Who should attend:

 Business owners who want to learn about business valuation and how to increase the value of their business.
 This course is also beneficial for business owners who are considering growing their business – acquisition can be an effective way to grow quickly, and knowing what to look for in a business you are considering purchasing is valuable knowledge!

 Understanding Business Valuation: The Story Behind the Numbers

 When a company is valued, it involves far more than looking at a financial statement and applying a multiple to a particular number on the income statement to arrive at a meaningful conclusion of value.
 Financial statements reflect the company’s ability to utilize its assets historically, whereas value should reflect a company’s capacity to generate future economic returns.